mono/sdb/README.md

 Or if you have Mono in some other directory, you might set it to e.g.
 `/opt/mono`.

-Another important element is `FirstChanceExceptions`.
-SDB sets it to `true` by default, but chances are that anything you debug will throw some harmless exceptions that you don't care about.
-So, you might want to set it to `false` and use explicit catchpoints instead.

 You may want to set `DisableColors` to `true` if you don't want the fancy ANSI color codes that SDB emits.